mattang687/mark-it/README.md

 - [x] Popup to type your notes in
 - [x] Save notes locally
 - [x] Override new tab page
-- [ ] Format notes with Markdown
+- [x] Format notes with Markdown
-- [ ] Sync notes with Google Drive
+- [ ] Import selected text into notes with a link to the site it came from